QUIXINE/Donkey_Kong_JR_Remake/Assets/Scripts/Code_Plan/Prblems.md

 19.get off the vine, get from one shorter to longer and don't get off 20.DualHanded Right to two-handed L hands off and can't get back 21.Player-Movement: Flipping and DualHanded and Fall, DualHanded immediately instead of flip(while Two-Handed) to another side after pressing btn to flip, and sometime Get off the vine without stoping by DualHanded animation first immediately
-24.Player-Movement: Player collides with platform 1st and can't move up on the vine (if collide with ground vertical won't receive input)
+24.Player-Movement: Player collides with platform 1st and can't move up on the vine (if collide with ground vertical won't receive input), can it DualHanded?
 25.Score is not Don'tDestroyed or stored as PlayerPrefs 26.if GameState is not Don'tDestroyed, i have to add GameState obj every scenes. if Don'tDestroyed //put player in Update() because it will be missing after reload the scene
 27.Player health: doesn’t get reset (get back to 3) after player die(-3 life) and start a new game, it’s DontDestroyOnLoad().